 Maximizing Your Impact: Town Halls

-How to Organize a Town Hall Meeting with Election Candidates
+How to Organize an In-person or Virtual Town Hall Meeting with Election Candidates

 What Is A Town Hall Meeting?

 A town hall meeting is an opportunity for health research and health innovation advocates to meet Candidates in their research institution/organization/company’s ridings and advance health research and health innovation advocacy efforts, raise awareness among Candidates about the social and economic benefits of Canadian health research and health innovation and lay the groundwork for future relationships with Candidates who will become elected officials.